Some folks love getting squirrels in their yard! A little bit of nature is a welcome break from other stresses in life.

 If you want to understand how to keep squirrels out of your yard, removing animal feeders is one of the best things you can do.

 Unfortunately, that means you won’t be able to watch the birds eat in peace, but it does mean there is less chance of getting a squirrel in your yard!

 3. Set Traps

 The answer is – you can’t.
-What you can do, is make sure you set a trap that is big enough for a squirrel to get in, but nothing bigger.
-That way, you will only catch smaller animals, like rats and mice.
+You can ensure you set a trap that is big enough for a squirrel to get in, but nothing bigger.
+You will only catch smaller animals, like rats and mice.
 Your neighbor’s cat will be fine!

 Don’t forget to use some tasty squirrel bait!

 4. Remove Trees

 Squirrels love trees!
 They are great climbers and use trees to give them a good view of the area and keep them away from predators.
 Cats can also climb trees; they are not as fast as a squirrel when on a tree.

 If you want to know how to keep squirrels out of your yard, then cutting down any trees will help!